Frequently Asked Questions

 What time are Masses at Notre Dame Catholic Parish?

 What do I need to do to have my child baptized?

 You will work with our parish to prepare for the sacrament by attending baptism classes.
-To have your child baptized you should understand that you yourself – the parent – agree that your child “will be raised in the Catholic faith” and understand that you yourself – the parent – are the primary educators of your child in the Catholic faith.
+To have your child baptized you should understand that you yourself – the parent – agree that your child will be raised in the Catholic faith and understand that you yourself – the parent – are the primary educators of your child in the Catholic faith.
 Your child should be given a Christian name, after one of the saints or virtues (even if the name does not appear on the birth certificate).
 You will also have to choose godparents for your child to help you raise the child in the Catholic faith.

 How should I pick godparents for my child?